sqrew/break/README.md

 ## Contributing

 Contributions welcome!
-This tool follows the Unix philosophy: do one thing and do it well.
+This tool is trying to follow the Unix philosophy: do one thing and do it well.